OneDrive/onedrive-api-docs/auth/msa_oauth.md

 Use this redirect URL for mobile and desktop applications `https://login.live.com/oauth20_desktop.srf`.

+You may also include an optional `state` parameter, an arbitrary string representing the state of your application, used to maintain state between the request and the callback (usually information about what page to redirect the user back to after authentication).

 ### Response

 Upon successful authentication and authorization of your application, the web browser